joyceluo1/website/content/authors/admin/_index.md

 ---
 \
 \
 Hi!
-I'm a 2nd year PhD student at the MIT Operations Research Center, advised by [Professor Georgia Perakis](https://mitmgmtfaculty.mit.edu/gperakis/).
+I'm a 3rd year PhD candidate at the MIT Operations Research Center, advised by [Professor Georgia Perakis](https://mitmgmtfaculty.mit.edu/gperakis/).
 My research interests are in healthcare and service operations management, with a particular focus on developing and applying analytical methods to help companies, policy makers, and individuals make better decisions under uncertainty.
-I'm currently working on projects related to scheduling and capacity management for diagnostic services in collaboration with a large Level I Trauma hospital.
+I'm currently working on projects related to scheduling and capacity management for hospital diagnostic services, and optimizing support messaging for mental health patients.